Read This Before You Apologize to Her (or Him)

-A sincere apology involves more than making statement of regret over having caused pain or difficulty for another person.
-It is of course, a good beginning but it will often require more than this to complete the process.
+A sincere apology involves more than making a statement of regret over having caused pain or difficulty for another person.
+It is, of course, a good beginning, but it will often require more than this to complete the process.

-Sincerity: A sincere apology is one in which the speaker has no agenda other than to heal whatever damage my have occurred in the relationship as a result of his or her actions or words.
-Their words need to be honest and heart-felt, and expressed without an effort to coerce, deceive, or manipulate the other person’s feelings.
+Sincerity: A sincere apology is one in which the speaker has no agenda other than to heal whatever damage may have occurred in the relationship as a result of his or her actions or words.
+Their words need to be honest and heartfelt and expressed without an effort to coerce, deceive, or manipulate the other person’s feelings.

 Be curious, rather than adversarial.
 Find out what your partner needs from you in order to find resolution to the upset rather than assuming you already know.
 Even if they don’t tell you anything that you don’t already know, your sincere interest in their needs will communicate the kind of caring that they need in order to begin to trust you again.